GoncaloFelicio/Pomodoro-App/README.md

 - Recheck MacOs version config values after this latest update
 - Make a ACOTAR version for beibe
+- add a readme to the distribution zip

 # Final Notes